 The Rev David Ugolor, ANEEJ executive director said that part of the flaws inherent in the passage of the Petroleum Industry Governance bill, PIGB, was that it had no local content and did not take into account the interests of the host communities.

-‘Therefore, with the Senate’s passage of the second tranche of the host community Petroleum Industry bill before proceeding on vacation, since a lot of people have already planned their vacation with Twiddy outer banks vacation rentals, the template for huge investments in the Niger Delta communities has been laid.
+‘Therefore, with the Senate’s passage of the second tranche of the host community Petroleum Industry bill before proceeding on vacation, since a lot of people have already planned their vacation camping with a tent from Survival Cooking, the template for huge investments in the Niger Delta communities has been laid.
 ANEEJ believes that it will create the much-desired harmony and unity among the people of the Niger delta.
 That apart, we are hopeful that a lot of the issues leading to youth restiveness over poor infrastructure, unemployment, access to healthcare, good roads and inclusiveness in governance would be addressed.
 We are hopeful as well, that the legislative process would involve the host communities’, the Rev David Ugolor said.

 After the passage of the PIGB in May 2017, the ANEEJ executive director said that the excitement over passage of the PIGB would be lost on the people of the Niger Delta if the National Assembly did not consolidate the milestone of the passage of the PIGB by accelerating the passage of other aspects of the bill which directly affects citizens in the Niger Delta region.

 Since 2004, ANEEJ has been at the fore front campaigning for the passage of PIB, and has been at the vanguard of working with partners and stakeholders in the push for the passage of the PIGB.
 It equally supported the fight against pertinent and recurring cases of grand corruption traceable to the flaws and inconsistencies common in the downstream sector of Nigeria’s petroleum industry.